tmathis720/Hydra/src/equation/docs/about_equation.md

 ### Key Responsibilities

-- **Flux Computation**: Calculating fluxes at cell faces using appropriate numerical schemes.
+- **Flux Computation**: Calculating fluxes at cell faces using appropriate numerical schemes, including the correct application of boundary conditions.
 - **Gradient Calculation**: Estimating gradients of scalar and vector fields within cells.
 - **Equation Assembly**: Building the discrete equations that form the global system to be solved.
-- **Boundary Condition Application**: Incorporating boundary conditions into the equations.
+- **Boundary Condition Application**: Incorporating boundary conditions into the equations, ensuring accurate representation of physical constraints.

 ---